Q: Can nutritional intervention prevent Alzheimer’s disease?

 To put it frankly, multi-ingredient formulas are preferred to single, isolated supplements because effects are doubled – or tripled – when all brain systems get a boost.

-Combined together, the ingredients of a formula like the Brain Shake increase the overall impact to clear thinking and memory.
+Combined together, the ingredients of a formula like the Brain Tune increase the overall impact to clear thinking and memory.
 At the same time, they support the underlying health of your brain cells and brain function.
 The idea is simple:

 Taking a multi-vitamin-mineral supplement increases nutrient intake.
 Supplements help people get the recommended amounts of vitamins and minerals when they cannot or do not meet these needs from food alone.